block-core/blockcore-nodes/README.md

 # Blockcore Reference Nodes

-Reference implementations of Blockcore based blockchains
+Reference implementations of Blockcore based blockchains.

-This software is provided without any support, use at your own risk.
+*This software is provided without any support, use at your own risk.*

-Please refer to the official software for individual blockchains for supported software.

 ## Available for these blockchains

 - XDS
 - CITY - [City Chain](https://www.city-chain.org)

-## Manual download
+## Download

-Go to the release page to find the packaged nodes for various chains.
+Go to the [release] page to find the packaged nodes for various chains.
 Separate downloads for Windows, Linux and macOS is available.

 ## Docker

-All our Blockcore Reference Nodes is published to our [Docker Hub](https://hub.docker.com/orgs/blockcore).
+All our Blockcore Reference Nodes is published to our [Docker Hub](https://hub.docker.com/orgs/blockcore/repositories).

 It is super easy to spin up a new instance of any of the nodes, they all follow the same syntax (name and version).